richardbrinkman/plagiarism/README.md

 usage: plagiarism.py [-h] [--input input_file_name.csv]
                      [--output output_file_name.xlsx] [--no-ansi]

-Plagiarism detection tool for Surpass.
-Given an ItemsDeliveredRawReport.csv file produced by Surpass, this tool generates an Excel file.
+Plagiarism detection tool for Surpass and TestVision.
+Given an ItemsDeliveredRawReport.csv file produced by Surpass or the resultaten_antwoorden.xlsx from TestVision, this tool generates an Excel file.
 The Excel file contains as many tabs as there are questions.
 For each question, the answers for each pair of students are compared using the normalised Levenshtein similarity where 0 means completely different and 1 means exactly the same.

 optional arguments:
   -h, --help            show this help message and exit --input input_file_name.csv
-                        Name of the input CSV file (defaults to ItemsDeliveredRawReport.csv --output output_file_name.xlsx
+                        Name of the input CSV file or XLSX (defaults to ItemsDeliveredRawReport.csv --output output_file_name.xlsx
-                        Name of the generated Excel file (defaults to plagiarism.xlsx
+                        Name of the generated Excel file (defaults to plagiarism.xlsx)
   --no-ansi             Using this option will prevent ansi colors and line
                         movements
 ```